ContentUpgrad/Syntactic-Processing/README.md

 1. **Code files**: This is where you can find the notebooks that have been demonstrated in the module.
 2. **Dataset:** This is where all the datasets you will need to run the notebooks are kept.
+3. **Commented code files:** This is where one can find the well commented code files to wrie their own code along with the videos.

 There are a total of 5 folders as mentioned below: